webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 The worker owns the only mutable `Sfu` instance in its event loop. gRPC stream reads enqueue commands for that loop; the loop performs `handle_event`, drains `poll_write()` to socket, feeds packets to `handle_read`, calls `handle_timeout`, and drains `poll_event()` back to the SFU session stream.
 Transport tasks never mutate `Sfu` concurrently.
-This loop shape is identical in every deployment mode; only the transport that feeds and drains it changes (an in-process channel in a merged binary, the §8.5 bidirectional gRPC session across processes).
+The current standalone SFU binary feeds and drains this loop through the §8.5 bidirectional gRPC session plus UDP sockets.

 ICE candidates are first-class application-signaling messages in both P2P and SFU mode.
 The current engine accepts `SFUEvent::IceCandidate` and currently places its host candidate in an SDP answer.
 A deployment may therefore send no